dannygwardle/dannygw/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a Master of Philosophy candidate at the University of Adelaide.
+I am currently a casual academic tutor at the University of Adelaide.
+In 2021, I completed a Master of Philosophy degree.
+My MPhil thesis consisted of three papers discussing and defending a form of perdurantism.
+I also discussed how perdurantists ought to respond to some issues arising from philosophy of language and non-relativistic quantum mechanics.
 Before that, I completed a Bachelor of Arts (Advanced) at the same university.

 Currently, I am an Ordinary Member of the Australasian Association of Philosophy (AAP) Postgraduate Committee.
 In 2020, I was the Convenor.

-My current research focuses primarily on the metaphysics of persistence.
-This includes some areas that intersect with the metaphysics of persistence, such as philosophy of language and philosophy of physics.
+Broadly speaking, I am interested in analytic metaphysics.
+I am also interested in topics at the intersection of metaphysics, philosophy of physics, and philosophy of language.
+I am currently working on preparing some of my MPhil work for publication.

 Outside of philosophy, I enjoy scuba diving down at Port Noarlunga and Rapid Bay.